 House MG by Stats Architecten

-The house is part of the project the Plantagewerf: the transformation of a former industrial site into a residential oasis with 6 detached or semi-detached villas, all designed by stats architecten.
-The location is within the Plantage, a city extension from the 18th century of the old town of Schiedam.
-It is one of the most beautiful and sought after residential environments of the city with an unique atmosphere and identity.
-Facing the Plantage itself – the oldest city park in the Netherlands – are traditionally patrician houses.
-Directly behind them on the water’s edge there has always been a colourful mashup of functions and scales: from city industry to modest worker’s houses, from grand backyards to messy wharfs.
-The Plantagewerf adopts this rather loose and varied spatial layout, but opts for a modern architectural language that adds contrast and drama.
+Nestled within the Plantage, an 18th-century extension of the old town of Schiedam, the Plantagewerf project transforms a former industrial site into a residential oasis.
+The project boasts six detached and semi-detached villas, all masterfully designed by Stats Architecten.
+The location, one of the city’s most beautiful and sought-after residential areas, exudes a unique atmosphere and identity.
+Traditional patrician houses face the Plantage, the oldest city park in the Netherlands, while the water’s edge behind them has long been a diverse mix of city industry, modest worker’s houses, grand backyards, and messy wharfs.
+The Plantagewerf adopts this varied spatial layout, opting for a modern architectural language that adds contrast and drama.

-The homes are designed as a family of individuals embedded in a distinct, green setting.
-Within this ensemble, the design for the house MG is the most radical in modern expression and spatial experience.
-A simple design with 3 rectangular floors, transforms into a spatial adventure due to the angular rotation of the living floor and the stairwell.
-The materialization of the exterior is quite sober: wood, metal and glass – a maritime touch, but also a reference to the former industrial sheds of wood and steel.
-Sharp corners give the house a dynamic appearance and provide the interior with scenic spectacle.
-A semi-enclosed balcony and a glass corner for the dining room negotiate between inside and outside.
-The green surroundings and the experience of the harbour become part of the interior through the large glass surfaces.
+Each home within the Plantagewerf project is designed as a unique individual within a distinct, green setting.
+Among these, House MG stands out as the most radical in modern expression and spatial experience.
+A simple design featuring three rectangular floors transforms into a spatial adventure due to the angular rotation of the living floor and stairwell.
+The exterior materials—wood, metal, and glass—evoke a maritime touch while paying homage to the former industrial sheds of wood and steel.
+Sharp corners grant the house a dynamic appearance and infuse the interior with scenic drama.
+A semi-enclosed balcony and a glass corner for the dining room seamlessly bridge the gap between indoors and outdoors, inviting the green surroundings and harbor views into the home through large glass surfaces.

-A house with as much glass as possible and an open plan – that seems incompatible with an extensive book collection.
-In order to create enough storage space for books, a bookcase was designed over the complete height of the villa.
-In the entrance hall, the bookcase contains closets for the cloakroom and the fuse box.
-From there you walk ‘through’ the bookcase up the stairs as a start of an exciting, spatial route.
-Proceeding up between and around the bookcase and a wall of in-situ concrete, on every turn you are treated to spectacular, widescreen vistas.
+At first glance, the desire for extensive glass surfaces and an open floor plan may seem incompatible with a large book collection.
+However, to accommodate ample storage for books, a floor-to-ceiling bookcase was designed throughout the villa.
+In the entrance hall, the bookcase cleverly conceals closets for the cloakroom and the fuse box.
+As you walk ‘through’ the bookcase and up the stairs, an exciting spatial journey unfolds.
+Navigating between and around the bookcase and a wall of in-situ concrete, every turn treats you to breathtaking widescreen vistas.

 Photography courtesy of Stats Architecten